vivekanand1101/pagure-importer/README.md

 1. [PyGithub](https://github.com/PyGithub/PyGithub) - a python library for [github](https://github.com/) api.
 2. [click](https://github.com/pallets/click) - Python package for creating beautiful command line interfaces
 3. [python-fedora](https://fedorahosted.org/python-fedora/) - A collection of python code that allows programs to talk to Fedora Services
+4. [pygit2](http://pygit2.org/) - A Python bindings to the libgit2 to interact
+   with git from python.

 ## How it works: Github Issues